-- 1. NDCS will monitor and routinely screen incarcerated individuals for the development of new disabilities or other impairments during their time in NDCS custody in accordance with Policy 115.05, Health Screenings, Examinations, Appraisals & Reviews. - 2.
-Incarcerated individuals requesting health services or medical attention to monitor or identify new or pre-existing disabilities outside of the prescribed schedule in Policy 115.05, Health Screenings, Examinations, Appraisals & Reviews shall request such services through the Incarcerated individual Interview Request form addressed to their facility health services team members. - 3.
+- 1. NDCS will monitor and routinely screen incarcerated individuals for the development of new disabilities or other impairments during their time in NDCS custody in accordance with Policy 115.05, Health Screenings, Examinations, Appraisals & Reviews. - Incarcerated individuals requesting health services or medical attention to monitor or identify new or pre-existing disabilities outside of the prescribed schedule in Policy 115.05, Health Screenings, Examinations, Appraisals & Reviews shall request such services through an Interview Request form addressed to their facility health services team members. - 3.
 Incarcerated individuals may direct requests for medical attention related to a disability to their facility health services team members.
-If an incarcerated individual believes that they are being denied access to medical care that is needed to treat or manage a disability, they should contact the department ADA coordinator through an Incarcerated individual Interview Request form or personal correspondence. - 4.
+If an incarcerated individual believes that they are being denied access to medical care that is needed to treat or manage a disability, they should contact the department ADA coordinator in writing via inter-office mail. - 4.
 Incarcerated individuals will be provided reasonable modifications, interpretative services, or other assistive devices that allow them to fully participate in all medical screening and health services processes.